80-20-Human-In-The-Loop/Community/CONSTITUTION_proposal.md

 To sign this, you simply have to read the document, and agree with it.
 If you disagree with it to the point where you would like to see some changes, make a [Github Discussion Post under 'Constitution Concern'](https://github.com/orgs/80-20-Human-In-The-Loop/discussions/new?category=constitution-concern).
 We'd rather hash it out here than have you reluctantly sign something you don't actually support.

+This may read as paranoid about corporate capture.
+That's because we've watched it happen to project after project.
+We'd rather be overly cautious than naive.

 ## Preamble

 We are developers, teachers, thinkers, and users caught in a trap we built ourselves.
 United by a growing alarm: we are building systems we don't understand, using tools that make us dumber, and calling it progress.